CRITICAL PATH – Episode 36

 The first time I heard Elder Christensen speak was at a Stake Conference in New York City, a year or two after Bryant and I were married.

 Seven years ago Bryant and I went to a Stake Conference where the guest speaker was Elder Clayton Christensen.
-He was our Area-Seventy at the time, also a Harvard professor.
+He was our Area-Seventy at the time.
 Such a humble humble man.

-Since our move to England, I have been on my knees, wondering where and how the Lord would have be serve Him in our new country.
+Since our move to England, I have been on my knees, wondering where and how the Lord would have me serve Him in our new country.
 And I have surely found opportunities.
 I have!
-I pass out many a pass-along card, and meals, to anyone and everyone who seems to need one.
+I pass out many pass-along cards, and meals, to anyone and everyone who seems to need one.
 I volunteer my services as a pianist in whatever meeting is lacking, and I attend all my church meetings.
 But where am I really needed?
 How can I serve Him?

 Recently in prayers, I’ve felt the Lord reminding me that “feeding the hungry”, “giving drink to the thirsty”, “dressing the naked”, and “caring for the sick” is what I already do with my entire day (and night).
 I feed hungry mouths more than 3 meals a day!
 And keeping that sippy cup filled is a responsibility that I truly excel at!
 Dressing the naked?
 Check!
 Caring for the sick (or fake sick)?
 Check!
 I felt so much validation at the idea of me being a Christian by my service as a mother, alone!
 And I know there is other work for me to do, as a Christian, and that work often needs to be done outside of my home and family, but maybe even that service is meant to be for my children.

-Elder Christensen’s words, as recorded later in the Engsin:
+Elder Christensen’s words, as recorded later in the Ensgin:

 “Because our minds are finite, we create hierarchies and statistically aggregate people.
 We perceive stake presidents to be higher than bishops and Primary presidents higher than Primary teachers because they preside over more people.
 But God has an infinite mind.
 He needs no statistics above the level of the individual in order to have a perfect understanding of what is happening.
 This means that the way God will measure my life is not by the numbers of people over whom I have presided but by the individual people whose lives I have touched with His love and with the gospel of Jesus Christ.